probonopd/go-scribus/README.md

 # scribus-go

-Read a Scribus document and change text, then save output Scribus document
+Read a Scribus document and modify it, then save output Scribus document